typedb/typedb-docs/08-examples/02-phone-calls-migration-java.md

 ### Configure logging

-We would like to be able to configure what Grakn logs out.
+We would like to be able to configure what TypeDB logs out.
 To do this, modify `pom.xml` to add `logback` as a dependency.

 ```xml
 <dependency>